Bird Watching in Tarangire National Park

 Scroll for more Info

-Whether you're a seasoned birder or a curious beginner with binoculars in hand, Tarangire offers year-round birding opportunities that span from lush swamps and riverine forests to dry acacia woodlands and open savannahs.
+Whether you are a seasoned birder or a curious beginner with binoculars in hand, Tarangire provides year-round birding opportunities, from wetland habitats and riverine forests to dry acacia woodlands and open savannahs.

-Tarangire’s diverse ecosystems—ranging from seasonal marshes, river valleys, woodlands, and vast grassy plains—provide varied nesting, roosting, and feeding grounds for both resident and migratory birds.
-Its permanent swamps, particularly in the southern and eastern regions, stay green throughout the year and act as vital breeding grounds for many water bird species.
-These lush floodplains contrast with the dry northern savannahs, offering sanctuary to arid-adapted birds at the edge of their ecological range.
+Tarangire’s diverse ecosystems—seasonal marshes, river valleys, woodlands, and grassy plains—create ideal nesting, feeding, and roosting grounds for both resident and migratory species.
+Its permanent swamps, particularly in the south and east, serve as critical breeding sites for waterbirds, while the dry northern savannahs provide refuge for arid-adapted species.

-The park also plays host to several dry-country specials rarely seen in other parts of Tanzania, including the Vulturine Guineafowl, Pied Babbler, and Yellow-collared Lovebird—a strikingly colorful and endemic species that thrives in the dry bushveld of north-central Tanzania.
+The park is also home to several dry-country specials rarely seen elsewhere in Tanzania, including the Vulturine Guineafowl, Pied Babbler, and the striking Yellow-collared Lovebird, a colorful endemic species thriving in the dry bushveld of north-central Tanzania.

 1. Dry Savannah and Woodland Birds

-• Yellow-collared Lovebirds – small, vibrant green and yellow parrots endemic to Tanzania.
+• Yellow-collared Lovebirds – vibrant green and yellow parrots endemic to Tanzania.

-• Ashy Starlings – exclusive to the northern dry areas.
+• Ashy Starlings – a northern dry-area specialist.

-• Rufous-tailed Weavers – an endemic species and one of Tanzania’s notable conservation priorities.
+• Rufous-tailed Weavers – an endemic species and key conservation priority.

-• Hornbills – including the Northern Red-billed Hornbill and Von der Decken’s Hornbill.
+• Hornbills – including Northern Red-billed Hornbill and Von der Decken’s Hornbill, often nesting in baobabs.

 2. Wetland and Water Birds